 There are many other reasons why retail just doesn’t seem to be worth the risk yet a few days ago, I was approached by one of the biggest French retailers.
 With my recent acquisition of knowledge, I was confident this was NOT going to happen.
 But then something funny happened.
 The store insisted we were the coolest brand they had seen for a long time.
 They wanted us in their cool Parisien pop-up shop.
 I resisted and told them that we produced our paddles in the US and that the wholesale rate would be higher.
 They bit.
 I told them that they would have to pay for shipping.
 They had their own international shipping account.
 I told them our turnaround times were longer than usual due to massive demand.
 They bit harder.
 The more I resisted, the more they wanted me.
 I have tried using reverse psychology in the past.
 My success rate is a pretty even 50/50.
 But on this occasion, here I was calling the shots with one of the biggest stores in the world.

 One of the best things I have learned from fellow entrepreneurs is that sometimes you just gotta say no. If you say yes to everyone, you might get distracted from your main mission and vision.
-If anyone else has tried this simple strategy and come out winning, let me know by tweeting me @davidjlowe
+If anyone else has tried this simple strategy and came out winning, let me know by tweeting me @davidjlowe

 Listen to the podcast here